 Vaccinations and Booster Shots: Needed or Not?

 How many vaccinations does your Tibetan Terrier puppy really need?
 Does your adult Tibetan Terrier need yearly booster shots?
-The vaccination guidelines have changed.
-Find out what many vets aren't telling you.
+The vaccination guidelines have changed!
+Find out what some vets aren't telling you.

 The Type of Veterinarian I Recommend